hectormz/167L-materials/labs/Schedule.md

 ### Assignments/Due Dates:

-- Reports for Labs 5-8 due on Thursday at noon
+- Report for labs 5-8 due on Thursday at noon
 - Final Independent Project Proposals due on Friday at noon

 ## Week 7 (November 11–15)